smoningi/TechDraft/README.md

   EG: User has 90% Negative messages and 5% neutral, and 5%  positive, we can gerneralize that the user might be suffering from depression, so interview with care.

+  One Sample Sentiment Analysis:

+  I visited san fran today to compete at TECH DRAFT - I'm so excited and happy.
+BEST TIME OF MY LIFE!

+  Polarity

+    pos: 0.8
+    neg: 0.2